Top good articles

 • 2,340 x 1,080 pixels

-- 4K: This is the standard Ultra HD or UHD equivalent to 3840 x 2160 pixels or 4096 x 2160 pixels 4 times Full HD.
-The 4K standard is not yet popular with smartphones, but mainly integrated in high-end TV screens.
-Not stopping at 4K, nowadays, people continue to develop other standards such as 4K + (UHD +) with a resolution of 5120 x 2880 pixels and 8K standard (FUHD) 7680 x 4320 pixels.
+- 4K: This is the Ultra HD or UHD standard, equivalent to 3840 x 2160 pixels or 4096 x 2160 pixels, four times the resolution of Full HD.
+The 4K standard is not yet common in smartphones and is mainly integrated into high-end TV screens.
+Not stopping at 4K, other standards are currently being developed, such as 4K+ (UHD+) with a resolution of 5120 x 2880 pixels and the 8K (FUHD) standard with a resolution of 7680 x 4320 pixels.

-367 views
+1993 views